mailcmd/clist/README.md

 # Circular Lists (CList Module)

+al llegar al final de la lista se vuelve al principio y se toma el primer elemento de la lista como si estuviera a continuación del último.

-CList allow to work with circular lists.
+`CList` allow to work with circular lists.
 A circular lists is a finite list that can be traversed as if it were infinite.
-This is possible because in a circular list, it is assumed that a copy of the original list is inserted at the end of the list, and so on infinitely.
+This is possible because in a circular list, when you reach the end of the list, you go back to the beginning and take the first element of the list as if it were next to the last one.
+In other words, we could assume that a copy of the original list is inserted at the end of the list, and so on ad infinitum.

-Internally a CList is a map that store the *original list* (see below **original and current list**) and a pointer indicating the current position in base 1 (as Erlang lists).
+Internally a `CList` is a map that store the *original list* (see below **original and current list**) and a pointer indicating the current position in base 1 (as Erlang lists).

-Although internally a CList is a map, its visual representation (IO.inspect) is:
+Although internally a `CList` is a map, its visual representation (IO.inspect) is:

 ```elixir
 iex> CList.new([1, 2, 3, 4, 5])